dharmeshpipariya-zz/md2/README.md

   - `removed` - it fires after an option removed; returns object with `id` and `text` properties that describes a removed option.
   - `typed` - it fires after changing of search input; returns `string` with that value.

-# Troubleshooting

-Please follow this guidelines when reporting bugs and feature requests:

-1. Use [GitHub Issues](https://github.com/valor-software/ng2-select/issues) board to report bugs and feature requests (not our email address)
-2. Please **always** write steps to reproduce the error.
-That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.

-Thanks for understanding!

-### License

-The MIT License (see the [LICENSE](https://github.com/valor-software/ng2-select/blob/master/LICENSE) file for the full text)

 ### Referenced From

-ng2-select (see the repo (https://github.com/valor-software/ng2-select) repository for the angular2 based select component)
+ng2-select (see the repo [https://github.com/valor-software/ng2-select](https://github.com/valor-software/ng2-select) repository for the angular2 based select component)